sagol-python-for-neuroscientists/textbook-public/assignment5/README.md

         """
     ```

-4. Each participants receives a integer score for his or her answers, given in a new "score" column you should add.
+4. Each participants should receive an integer score for his or her answers, given in a new "score" column you should add.
 After some deliberation it was decided that if a subject has no grade in two questions or more, the score of that subject will be NA.
 Write a method that produces this score by averaging the grades of the not-NaN questions in the relevant rows.

     ```python
     def score_subjects(self, maximal_nans_per_sub: int = 1) -> pd.DataFrame: